 Although Rosie can interact with the real world, our primary mode of development and evaluation has been to use a simulation of the robot environment.
 The real world has additional problems unconnected to task learning, such as precision of actuation, object segmentation for touching blocks, and tracking the existence of objects during manipulation.
 These all add challenges, especially when the task requires stacking blocks.
-To date, Rosie has successfully executed four of these tasks (Tic-Tac-Toe, Tower of Hanoi, Connect-3, and the Frog and Toad puzzle) in the real world and the remaining in simulation.
-In this section, we present evaluations organized according to the desiderata presented in the introduction.
-This research is just the first steps in a long journey, so we use this opportunity to describe plans for future research related to each desideratum.
+To date, Rosie has successfully executed four of these tasks (Tic-Tac-Toe, Towers of Hanoi, Connect-3, and the Frog and Toad puzzle) in the real world, and the remaining in simulation.
+Our evaluation is structured according to the desiderata presented in the introduction.
+Overall, we have made significant progress; however, this research is just the first steps in a long journey, so we also use this opportunity to describe directions for future research related to each desideratum.

-3.1 Competence
+3.1 Competent

-Rosie acquires task descriptions for eleven different tasks, listed in Table 2, in real time and can either solve them or, in the case of Tic-Tac-Toe and Connect-3, play a competent game.
-To facilitate quicker evaluations, in some cases, we created simplifications of existing tasks: the Five Puzzle instead of the Eight Puzzle; Connect-3 instead of Connect 4; Four Queens instead of Eight

-Queens; and simple Sokoban puzzles.
-These simplifications were necessary to restrict the agent's search space, as well as to simplify the state representation that the agent needed to maintain - large state representations of similar objects can lead to combinatorics in matching rules, which slows execution.
+Rosie acquires task descriptions for eleven different tasks, listed in Table 2, in real time and can solve all them, or in the case of Tic-Tac-Toe and Connect-3 play a competent game.
+To facilitate quicker evaluations, we created simplifications of existing tasks: 5-puzzle instead of 8-puzzle; Connect-3 instead of Connect 4; 4 Queens instead of 8 Queens; and we used simple Sokoban puzzles.
+These simplifications were necessary to restrict the agent's search space, as well as to simplify the state representation the agent needed to maintain - large state representations of similar objects can lead to combinatorics in matching rules, which slows execution.
 These simplifications are not fundamental limitations, as descriptions of games can include any number of objects, prepositions, colors, shapes, actions, or goals.
 However, the system does not currently have the necessary mechanisms for avoiding the computational performance issues that arise with large numbers of pieces or locations.